-When it comes to philosophy, Arnie follows the words of notable sage Groucho Marx: "I must say I find television very educational.
-The minute somebody turns it on, I go to the library and read a good book."
+I fervently believe in the philosophy of the great Jewish sage, Groucho Marx: "I must say I find television very educational.
+The minute somebody turns it on, I go into the library and read a good book."